dogeystamp/archlive/airootfs/home/julius/README.txt

 INSTALL PACKAGES WITH PACMAN
 	Using pacman requires a network connection.
-By default, the package index is not included on disk, so you can not install packages, or search for pacakges.
+By default, the package index is not included on disk, so you can not install packages, or search for packages.
 To download the index, run

 		pacman -Sy